Today we are going to focus on social media Stories.

 You can see how the layout and visuals are used to create a narrative that makes sense in the vertical format.
 Everything is within the edges of the screen and easy to follow along with.

 When planning your Story’s narrative, be sure to start and end with your brand.
-This helps users recognize who the message is from and leave them with a lasting impression.
+This helps users recognize who the message is from and leaves them with a lasting impression.

 This can be done by including: